-A copy of the Discussion paper and draft response was circulated.
-Responses to the discussion paper were required by the 11 October 2019.
+A copy of the Discussion paper and draft response is enclosed.
+Responses to the discussion paper are required by the 11 October 2019.
 Officers therefore propose to submit the response, including any comments agreed at the Operations Committee, by the consultation deadline, subject to ratification at the October Council meeting.

-Proposed by Councillor Archibald Seconded by Councillor Montgomery and agreed that the response to the Discussion paper on the Review of the Northern Ireland Sustainable Energy Programme & Energy Efficiency Provision prepared by Environmental Health Northern Ireland is approved.
+RECOMMENDATION: that the response to the Discussion paper on the Review of the Northern Ireland Sustainable Energy Programme & Energy Efficiency Provision prepared by Environmental Health Northern Ireland is approved.

-ACTION BY: Alison Briggs, Principal Environmental Health Officer (Health and Wellbeing)
+Prepared by: Alison Briggs, Principal Environmental Health Officer (Health and Wellbeing)